Polaris Inc. (NYSE:PII) Shares Sold by Dimensional Fund Advisors LP

 Polaris Increases Dividend

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, March 15th.
-Shareholders of record on Wednesday, March 1st will be issued a dividend of $0.65 per share.
+The firm also recently declared a quarterly dividend, which will be paid on Wednesday, March 15th.
+Investors of record on Wednesday, March 1st will be issued a $0.65 dividend.
+The ex-dividend date is Tuesday, February 28th.
 This represents a $2.60 dividend on an annualized basis and a yield of 2.28%.
-The ex-dividend date of this dividend is Tuesday, February 28th.
 This is an increase from Polaris’s previous quarterly dividend of $0.64.
-Polaris’s dividend payout ratio (DPR) is currently 34.67%.
+Polaris’s dividend payout ratio is currently 34.67%.

-In other Polaris news, SVP Dougherty Lucy Clark sold 10,626 shares of the stock in a transaction that occurred on Wednesday, February 1st.
-The stock was sold at an average price of $115.00, for a total transaction of $1,221,990.00.
-Following the transaction, the senior vice president now owns 12,282 shares of the company’s stock, valued at approximately $1,412,430.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
+In related news, SVP Dougherty Lucy Clark sold 10,626 shares of the stock in a transaction dated Wednesday, February 1st.
+The stock was sold at an average price of $115.00, for a total value of $1,221,990.00.
+Following the completion of the transaction, the senior vice president now owns 12,282 shares of the company’s stock, valued at $1,412,430.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
 2.20% of the stock is currently owned by company insiders.

 Polaris Inc engages in designing, engineering, and manufacturing power sports vehicles.
 It operates through the following segments: Off-Road, On-Road, and Marine.
 The Off-Road segment includes ORVs and snowmobile.
 The On Road segment involves the design and manufacture of motorcycles, moto-roadsters, light duty hauling, and passenger vehicles.